Molina Healthcare, Inc. research snapshot

 Moat

-The moat is strongest in state relationships, local plan operations, provider networks, regulated claims systems, and Medicaid scale.
-It is narrower than headline revenue suggests if rates lag costs or if a state rebids contracts away from Molina.
+The moat is strongest in state relationships, local plan operations, provider networks, regulated claims systems, and Medicaid scale, and is being extended by the sole-selected Florida Kids award, but it is narrower than headline revenue suggests if rates lag costs or a state rebids contracts away from Molina.

 Munger risk inversion